communication

 3. One thing to tweak for next week? (e.g., "Let's order takeout on Tuesday because we're both swamped.")

-Why it works: It contains the feedback.
-Instead of sniping at each other all week, you save the "feedback" for a safe, scheduled time.
+It works because it contains the feedback.
+Instead of sniping at each other all week, you save it for a safe, scheduled time.

 2. The "Stress-Reducing Conversation" (Gottman Classic)